by D. Patrick Miller

 "Death is a thought that takes on many forms, often unrecognized.
 It may appear as sadness, fear, anxiety or doubt; as anger, faithlessness and lack of trust; concern for bodies, envy, and all forms in which the wish to be as you are not may come to tempt you.
 All such thoughts are but reflections of the worshipping of death as savior and as giver of release."
 (ACIM, W-163.1)

 Equating death with a “concern for bodies” is a clue to ACIM’s radical redefinition of our existence.
-To put it simply, the Course suggests that life is experienced entirely in the realm of the mind — and exiling it to the confines of individual bodies is a grave error of misperception.
+To put it simply, the Course suggests that real life is experienced entirely in the realm of the mind — and exiling it to the confines of individual bodies is a grave error of misperception.
 Whenever we are sad or suffering, it’s because we have mistaken our being for a physical form that is actually “… a parody of life which, in its lifelessness, is really death, conceived as real and given living form.
 Yet each must fail and crumble and decay, because a form of death cannot be life…” (ACIM, T-29.VII.5)

 What is true of the individual body holds true for the entire world experienced by billions of separate bodies: